yxserious/python_learning/README.md

-# This just for record of my python_learning, some case study and practise
+# This just for keep track of my python_learning,

+# Files are practise cases